Tropical Storm Ian: Strong winds, heavy rains, storm surge still expected

+TAMPA, Fla.
+(WFLA) — After barreling through southwest Florida and battering Tampa Bay with strong winds and heavy rains, Ian weakened overnight and became a tropical storm Thursday morning.

 The storm made landfall near Cayo Costa, Florida just after 3 p.m.
-Wednesday as a powerful Category 4 hurricane with maximum sustained winds measured at 150 mph.
-By 2 a.m.
-Thursday, it had weakened to a category 1 with maximum sustained winds of 75mph.
+Wednesday as a powerful Category 4 hurricane with maximum sustained winds at 150 mph.

+By 8 a.m.
+Thursday, the storm had maximum sustained winds of 65 mph, and was about 50 miles east of Orlando, and 10 miles west of Cape Canaveral.
+It was moving northeast at 8 mph.

-While the storm quickly lost its strength, the NHC said it is still expected to produce strong winds, heavy rains, and storm surge across portions of Florida, Georgia, and the Carolinas.
+Although the storm has lost much of its strength, it is is still producing catastrophic flooding over east-Central Florida, and will likely continue to produce strong winds, heavy rains, and storm surge across portions of Florida, Georgia, and the Carolinas.

-According to the NHC, the center of the tropical storm was located about 70 miles southeast of Orlando, Florida, and 55 miles southwest of Cape Canaveral, Florida, as it moved north-northeast at 8 mph.

-“It will continue to move north-northeast into Hardee and Polk counties before moving near Orlando as a tropical storm,” said Storm Team 8 Meteorologist Eric Stone.

-While Ian was forecasted to weaken as it moves across the Florida Peninsula, the system could regain “near-hurricane” strength once it moves off the east coast of Florida on Thursday.

-New watches and warnings were issued for North Carolina and South Carolina Wednesday evening.
+“Widespread, life-threatening catastrophic flash and urban flooding, with major to record flooding along rivers, will continue across central Florida,” the NHC said.

+A couple tornadoes could be possible across east-central and northeast Florida Thursday morning, according to the NHC.

+Swells from the storm are affecting Florida, and could cause life-threatening surf and rip current conditions.

+The storm should move off the east-central Florida coast soon.
+Some re-strengthening is expected, and it could be near hurricane strength when it approaches the coast of South Carolina on Friday, according to the center.

-The storm could dump another 6 to 8 inches of rain on central Florida, coastal Georgia, and the Lowcountry of South Carolina.
+The storm could dump another 4 to 8 inches of rain on portions of Northeast Florida, coastal Georgia, and the Lowcountry of South Carolina.
+Upstate and central South Carolina, North Carolina, and southern

+Virginia could see 3 to 6 inches with some parts of North Carolina seeing maximum amounts of 8 inches.

+The heavy rainfall will likely lead to widespread flash, urban, and river flooding in those areas over the weekend, and across portions of the southern Appalachians, where landslides will be possible.

-Tampa Bay and other parts of Florida are also under a storm surge warning, meaning the storm could raise water levels above normal tides.
+Parts of Florida remain under a storm surge warning, meaning the storm could raise water levels above normal tides.

 According to the NHC, water could reach the following heights above ground in the following areas: